What Is Static Application Security Testing (SAST)?

 • Line-of-Code Precision: The exact file and line where the vulnerability exists.

-• Remediation Guidance: Actionable instructions on how to fix the code.
+• Remediation Guidance: Actionable instructions for fixing the code.

 How Long Do SAST Security Scans Usually Take?

 Scan times vary based on codebase size and tool efficiency.
 Legacy tools can take hours for large monolithic apps, causing significant developer friction.
-However, modern solutions like Cycode (leveraging the Bearer engine) are optimized for speed, performing 31% faster than the competition to ensure security never becomes a bottleneck in the CI/CD pipeline.
+However, modern solutions like Cycode (leveraging the Bearer engine) are optimized for speed, performing 31% faster than the competition to ensure that securing the CI/CD pipeline never becomes a bottleneck.

 Is Static Analysis Security Testing Enough to Secure an Application?

 No. While SAST is a critical pillar of AppSec, it cannot detect runtime configuration issues or vulnerabilities in third-party dependencies.
-A truly secure posture requires a multi-layered approach—integrating SAST with SCA (Software Composition Analysis) and Secrets Detection—ideally unified within an AI-Native ASPM platform like Cycode to provide full context.
+A truly secure posture requires a multi-layered approach that integrates SAST with SCA and Secrets Detection, ideally unified within an AI-Native ASPM platform like Cycode to provide full context.

 What Is the Role of SAST in SDLC Workflows?